 3. Packet Loss: Packet Loss is the percentage of packets that are lost during transmission.
 High packet loss can result in retransmissions, which can further degrade network performance.

-4. Throughput: Throughput is the amount of data that can be transmitted over the network in a given period of time.
+4. Network Throughput: Network Throughput is the amount of data that can be transmitted over the network in a given period of time.
 Monitoring throughput can help you identify network bottlenecks and capacity issues.

 AWS network Monitoring